rustrum/tmledkey-hal-drv/README.md

  * TM1640 - 2 wire interface, 16 displays, no keys

 This driver implements low level functions to send/read data with 2 or 3 wire interface.
-User frienly API would be implemented for popular controller models.
+User friendly API would be implemented for popular controller models.

 # Project is in early development stage